Apprentice Frequently Asked Questions

 - How much will I earn?

-The Minimum Apprenticeship wage (April 2019) is currently at £3.90 per hour, however many employers will pay more than this.
-This wage applies to apprentices under 19 or over 19 in their first year of the programme.
+The Minimum Apprenticeship wage (April 2023) is currently at £5.28 per hour, however many employers will pay more than this.
+This wage applies to Apprentices under 19 or over 19 in their first 12 months of the programme.

 If you are over 25, or over 19 and in your second year and beyond, you will be entitled to the National Minimum Wage.